-The net turnover for the year ended 31 December 2020 was EUR 30,541,588 compared with EUR 38,036,918 for the same period in 2019 representing a decrease of EUR 7,495,330 (19.7%).
+The net turnover for the year ended December 31, 2021, was EUR 28,374,807 compared with EUR 30,541,588 for the same period in 2020 representing a decrease of EUR 2,166,781 (7%).
 The net turnover is mainly composed of income from operating a real estate portfolio in Hungary and the Netherlands.
-The main reason of the decline in sales is the impact of COVID-19 on Hungarian rental income, the reduction in rental income from our Dutch portfolio arising from those Dutch properties sold in 2019 and the further reduction in sales in the Crystal and Glass business.
+The main reason of the decrease is the continuing impact on the Hungarian portfolio from the COVID pandemic as well as the effect on the comparative Dutch revenue from the disposal of two large properties in 2020.